-The software of TWAICE calculates them now based on the previous battery usage.
+The TWAICE software calculates the state of health now based on previous battery usage.
 This varies depending on the driver, climate or vehicle.
 The program uses the well-established usage data to simulate how the energy storage device will behave in the future and how it could be optimized.

-The modelling of batteries was already the subject of Arpit’s thesis, which he completed in early 2018 in Eindhoven, the Netherlands.
-His studies led the native Indian across Europe: Sweden, Italy, the Netherlands, Germany: Everywhere the 32-year-old has been researching the young technology of Battery Modeling.
-The position at TWAICE is exactly what he wants and he is happy to be able to apply his special knowledge to the point.
+The modeling of batteries was already the subject of Arpit’s thesis, which he completed in early 2018 in Eindhoven, the Netherlands.
+His studies led the native Indian across Europe: Sweden, Italy, the Netherlands, Germany: Everywhere the 32-year-old has been researching the nascent technology of battery modeling.
+The position at TWAICE is exactly what he wants and he is happy to be able to apply his unique knowledge.
 “Had I returned to India, I would have largely lost my knowledge.
 The battery technology there is far behind compared to here, “he says.

 But Arpit also faced some administrative problems in Germany: Bank account opening and housing search are not so easy out of Italy.
 The work permit came only months later, even though the company urgently needed it.

-Such initial difficulties are forgotten today, after half a year.
-The modelling specialist is happy in Munich.
-“My first experience in the company was a mountain trip together – that was great,” he recalls.
+Such initial difficulties are forgotten today and the modeling specialist is happy in Munich.
+“My first experience within the company was a mountain trip together – that was great,” he recalls.
 In his work, he wants to “make a difference and not be a small number among many others,” he says.
 Therefore, an application to a large company would never have been imaginable, neither here nor in India.
 “I have a lot more freedom here, I need that,” says Arpit.